All Products

 1. Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

-• View and change the direct node connection endpoint or apply for a public endpoint: Click Manage.
-In the dialog box that appears, perform the required operations based on your business requirements.
-You can click Change Endpoint, Change VPC, or Apply for Public Endpoint.
+• View, modify, or request a public endpoint for a node direct connection endpoint: Click Manage.
+In the dialog box that appears, you can Change Endpoint, Change VPC, and Apply for a public endpoint.

 image